Why Most Men Are Too Lazy to Fulfill Their Highest Potential

 “Far and away the best prize that life has to offer is the chance to work hard at work worth doing” ~ Theodore Roosevelt

-You may not like what I’m about to say, but when it comes down to the crunch most men are lazy.
-Untrained to put in the kind of commitment and dedication that’s required to create the life they dream about.
-So it stays just a dream.
+You may not like or agree with what I’m about to say, but when it comes down to the crunch most men are lazy.
+Untrained to put in the kind of commitment and dedication required to create the kind of inspiring life they’d love, so it stays just a dream.

-As a result most men have become comfortable, today there’s no need to step in to the unknown, beyond where we fell comfortable.
-Therefore we remain trapped and frustrated in a life that’s predictable, rarely requiring us to really push ourselves.
+Therefore we remain trapped and frustrated in a life that’s predictable, rarely requiring us to really push ourselves to where it becomes an exciting adventure.
 But as you might be experiencing, the mundane saps the joy out of life.

-Most Men Are Too Lazy to Fulfil Their Highest Potential
+Most Men Are Too Lazy to Fulfill Their Highest Potential

 It was this idea which struck me last night, whilst watching The Toughest Job on Earth.
 An inspiring BBC program comparing jobs in the UK to the same professions in other parts of the world.